opencog/docker/indigo/animation/README.md

 'angry'.
 The animations are started and stopped using ROS messages.
 See the 'demo-hints.txt' file in this directory for the demo instructions.

+The demo can be started by saying `./run.sh`  and can be halted by saying `./stop.sh`.

-Run this image by saying:
+Alternately, you can run this image by saying:
 ```
 xhost +
 sudo docker run --rm --privileged -i \